Transforming Digital Advertising in Web3

 A core aspect of the user experience is viewing ads.
 Users earn for engaging with ads ranging in duration and format, including shorter, gamified ads, rewarded or opt-in value exchange ads, and/ or brand films lasting from a couple of minutes to a couple of hours long.
 Users will be able to directly monetize their data collected for engaging with content, unlike typical platforms that sell their information to third parties.
 Over time, the platform will feature other opportunities for users to earn from their data while interacting with news, surveys, video games, premium content and more.

 As of this writing, Permission’s ecosystem has the ability to compensate consumers for connecting with advertisers from top global brands.
-The platform successfully exited beta in August, 2020, and has over 600,000 registered ASK wallets.
+The platform’s core infrastructure successfully exited beta in August, 2020, and currently has over 300,000 registered ASK wallets.
 While the foundational elements of the Permission Platform have been developed by our core engineering team, we expect that considerable future development will come from our growing open-source community.

 The Long Term Vision

-We’ve created Permission.io as the initial application for onboarding users and for demonstrating how individuals can earn and spend ASK.
+The current functionality underlying the Permission Platform and its core web application on Permission.io is being tested and optimized with a focus on creating simple and delightful ways for users globally to earn and spend with ASK.
 We are working towards a fully decentralized network that hosts content and data profiles and allows any advertiser in the world to become a permission advertiser by acquiring ASK and running campaigns.
 Eventually, third-party websites, mobile apps, and new APIs will be layered on top of the network, allowing for numerous other advertising verticals to be applied that broaden its reach.
 Examples include entertainment, gaming, travel and tourism, health and wellness, recruiting, coupon strategies, club memberships, and market research.